Italy Road Trip: The Ultimate Bucket List Experience

 Despite this, little of the essential fabric and infrastructure of Venice has changed in 200 years, and more than 20 million visitors a year fall in love with the beguiling city of water.

-Trying to see Venice in a day will not do it justice, and leave you feeling frustrated.
-If that’s all you have, either come back another time or take a private full day trip so you can be whisked around and see all the best bits, without getting lost.
+Trying to see Venice in a day is possible but will not do it justice, leaving you feeling frustrated.
+If that’s all you have, either come back another time or take a private full-day trip so you can be whisked around and see all the best bits without getting lost.

 Lake Garda

-The further north along the lake you go, the more dramatic the landscapes become, as you head towards the snowcapped Alps of the South Tyrol.
+The further north along the lake you go, the more dramatic the landscapes become as you head towards the snowcapped Alps of the South Tyrol.
+We took the road north on our touring bike to Bormio and the incredible Stelvio Pass.

 There are many beautiful towns around Lake Garda, all offering opportunities for water sports, hiking, and relaxing at the end of your epic road trip around Italy.